* Dollar on track for winning week vs yen, euro

 * ECB likely to move cautiously on stimulus reduction-minutes

-TOKYO, July 7 (Reuters) - The dollar gained in Asian trading on Friday, getting a leg up against the yen after the Bank of Japan increased its purchases of Japanese government bonds in a move aimed at stemming a rise in yields.
+LONDON, July 7 (Reuters) - The dollar hit a seven-week high against the yen on Friday after the Bank of Japan increased its purchases of government bonds, expanding monetary policy at a time when other major central banks are moving towards tightening.

-The dollar was on track for weekly gains, though investors were unlikely to push the upside significantly as they braced for monthly U.S. employment data later in the global session, following some downbeat jobs figures overnight.
+The dollar edged up on Friday against its broad index and was on track for weekly gains, though investors were unlikely to push the upside significantly as they braced for the labour market data, following some downbeat jobs figures overnight.

-The dollar was bolstered by higher U.S. Treasury yields which rose even after the uninspiring data, amid concerns that the U.S. Federal Reserve will begin unwinding its bond holdings sometime this year.
+The dollar was bolstered by higher U.S. Treasury yields which rose even after the uninspiring jobs and service sector data, amid concerns that the U.S. Federal Reserve will begin unwinding its bond holdings sometime this year.

 Minutes from the Fed’s June meeting released on Wednesday showed that some policymakers wanted to announce the beginning of the central bank’s reduction of its massive debt portfolio by the end of August, but others wanted to wait until later in the year.